fayrose/EgyptianTranslation/README.md

 # Machine Translation for Middle Egyptian-English

-This repo preprocesses various corpora of Middle Egyptian transliterations to an identical format, and then feeds them into an OpenNMT machine translation pipeline.
+This repo preprocesses various corpora of Middle Egyptian transliterations to an identical format, then uses supervised and semi-supervised learning techniques with OpenNMT for machine translation.
+Afterwards, the results are quantified using token-accuracy, perplexity, cross-entropy and BLEU score.

-Supervised and semi-supervised learning techniques will be used to optimize output for this extremely low resource language.

 **Supervised case**:
-Corpus size: 12938 aligned sentences
+Corpus size: 12,938 aligned sentences
 Current max BLEU score = 42.22

 **Semi-supervised case**:
-Corpus size: 50,457 monolingual sentences + 12938 aligned sentences
+Corpus size: 50,457 monolingual sentences + 12,938 aligned sentences
 Current max BLEU score = ??? (in progress)

 In-progress: